kurron/lazybones-experiment/templates/jvm-guy-spring-boot-project/README.md

 1. edit the `README.md` file and put in a quick description, removing this `Instructions` section
 1. run a quick build to verify that things compile, `./gradlew`
 1. double check the output and see if it looks right, `ls build/libs`
+1. edit the `gradle.properties` and point it to your Docker registry coordinates
+1. edit the `bootstrap.yml` and point it to your Consul agent so a configuration server can be located
+1. if you are publishing to [Docker Hub](), make sure to authenticate first via `docker login`
 1. run the full build and verify things work, `bin/simulate-build-server.sh`
 1. launch the application, `./gradlew bootRun`
 1. check the `operations/info` endpoint, `http localhost:8080/operations/info`